 - -, = The uncia is shown by a horizontal line and the sextans by two lines, one on top of the other.
-These shapes are similar to the Aegean numbers one and two, U+10110 and 10111 =, except that the lines are longer.
-The uncia has glyph variants including a dot (common on aes grave coins; numismatists refer to it as a pellet; see Figure 3), o, ∞, and \no. The sextans has a glyph variant z (probably the two lines formed without lifting the pen) or Z. Because of the range of glyph variants for the uncia and sextans, it is not appropriate to unify them with the Aegean numerals. - \mathfrak{L} The semuncia is denoted by \mathfrak{L} , with glyph variants Σ , Σ , and \in (Figure 1).
-It is thought that the character is a Sigma in origin; however, the variants \mathfrak{L} and \in are not found in Greek texts, so a separate semuncia character should be encoded. - The sextula (1/72 of an as or 1/6 of an uncia) is represented by a reversed S glyph (Figures 1 and 4a) with the variant \mathcal{V} (Figure 4b).
-Binae sextulae or duella is shown by two of these reversed S glyphs or by the glyph variant U (Figure 1). - $\frac{2}{2}$ Dimidia sextula (1/144 of an as or 1/12 of an uncia) is shown by the symbol $\frac{2}{2}$ (Figure 1). - 3) The siliqua (1/1728 of an as or 1/144 of an uncia) is represented by the shape 3) (Figure 1).
+These shapes are similar to the Aegean numbers one and two, U+10110 and 10111 =, except that the lines are usually longer.
+Figures 1a, 1b and 1c provide modern typeset examples using longer lines.
+All typeset examples that were available for inspection use such lines, although the stonecutter who created the inscription shown in Figure 2 made the lines shorter.
+(Figure 2 was included because it shows several of the symbols discussed in this proposal in use, not because its glyph shapes are necessarily the best models.)
+The uncia has glyph variants including a dot (common on aes grave coins; numismatists refer to it as a pellet; see Figure 3), o, ∞, and \cup{c}.
+The sextans has a glyph variant z (probably the two lines formed without lifting the pen) or Z. Because of the range of glyph variants for the uncia and sextans, it is not appropriate to unify them with the Aegean numerals. - \mathfrak{L} The semuncia is denoted by \mathfrak{L} , with glyph variants Σ , Σ , and \in (Figure 1a).
+It seems clear that the character is a Sigma in origin; however, the variants \mathfrak{L} and \in are not found in Greek texts, so a separate semuncia character should be encoded.
+The form \mathfrak{L} as seen in Figure 2 looks at first glance like a fraktur L, but is rather a slightly cursive Sigma.
+The central point of Σ has been lowered and become a slight bump above the lower horizontal.
+The character has nothing to do with the modern pound sign \mathfrak{L} (derived from a barred L abbreviation for libra) or the fraktur L and so should be encoded separately.

+- The sextula (1/72 of an as or 1/6 of an uncia) is represented by a reversed S glyph (Figures 1 and 4a) with the variant \mathcal{V} (Figure 4b).
+Binae sextulae or duella is shown by two of these reversed S glyphs or by the glyph variant U (Figure 1a). - $\frac{2}{2}$ Dimidia sextula (1/144 of an as or 1/12 of an uncia) is shown by the symbol $\frac{2}{2}$ (Figure 1a). - 3) The siliqua (1/1728 of an as or 1/144 of an uncia) is represented by the shape 3) (Figure 1a).